 This post may contain affiliate links.
 Please see my disclosure policy for details.

-The Valley of the Kings, one of the most important excavation works of our time.
+The tombs in The Valley of the Kings are one of the most important excavation works of our time.
 The gateway to discovering knowledge of an ancient civilisation that had been buried thousands of years ago.

 Whether you think it’s a triumph or glorified grave robbing, it still cannot be argued that Howard Carter and his team had made a mark in history.